dtcenter/METplotpy/metplotpy/plots/performance_diagram/README.rst

 METcalcpy:
 Clone the METcalcpy repository from https://github.com/dtcenter/METcalcpy

-**How to install METcalcpy in your conda env**

-From within your active conda environment, cd to the METcalcpy/ directory, you should see the setup.py script

-From this directory, run *pip install -e .*

-The *-e* option allows this installation to be editable, which is useful in that you can update your METcalcpy/metcalcpy source code without reinstalling

 **How to Run**

 Set your *PYTHONPATH* to the following:

-/$METPLOTPY_SOURCE/METplotpy/metplotpy:$METPLOTPY_SOURCE/METplotpy/metplotpy/plots:$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/performance_diagram
+$METPLOTPY_SOURCE/METplotpy/metplotpy:$METPLOTPY_SOURCE/METplotpy/metplotpy/plots:$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/performance_diagram

 where $METPLOTPY_SOURCE is the path to where you downloaded/cloned the METplotpy code.

-There is one sample data file (plot_20200317_151252.data) and one sample custom config file, custom_performance_diagram.yaml that are available in the directory where the performance_diagram.py file resides.
+There is one sample data file (plot_20200317_151252.data), one sample custom config file (custom_performance_diagram.yaml) and one minimal custom config file (minimal_performance_diagram.yaml) that are available in the directory where the performance_diagram.py file resides.

 From the command line, run:

+*python performance_diagram.py ./minimal_performance_diagram.yaml*

+This uses the input data file plot_20200317_151252.data that is included in the source.
+A performance diagram, named performance_diagram_m.png is created, along with a plot_20200317_151252.points1 file.
+The latter file contains the (1-FAR) and PODY points that are plotted.
+A plot named performance_diagram_default.png is generated.

 *python performance_diagram.py ./custom_performance_diagram.yaml*